bitasy/Cell-Automata-Simulator/src/xml_start/README.md

 **Grid** is a visual representation of how the grid will look like

 - The grid interpretation will be specified by the Initial Configuration identifier (explained above)
-- The 3 ways (fixed, probability and random) of which the grid can be interpreted are explained below:
+- The 3 ways (fixed, probability and random) of which the grid can be interpreted are explained below
+- Note that if the **shape** identifier is defined as "other", Grid will be interpreted as a "fixed" by default, and will have no rows or columns defined (in simulations like penrose)

 **fixed** identifier interpretation